University of Aberdeen School of Law

 The University of Aberdeen is one of four “ancient” universities of Scotland, with law a founding discipline when it was established in 1495.
 Nowadays, the School of Law prides itself on delivering high quality, engaging, and academically challenging programmes.

-Popular degree offerings at undergrad include its classic LLB, which is a qualifying law degree in Scotland, and its LLB with English Law – a qualifying law degree in England and Wales.
 At postgraduate level it also provides a general LLM as well as a diverse array of specialised LLM programmes in dispute resolution, trade law, oil and gas, human rights, international law, commercial law and more.

-Along with its well-established Diploma in Professional Legal Practice (DPLP) for those seeking entry into the Scottish legal profession, the school is also introducing an SQE1 preparation course for those wishing to qualify in England and Wales.
-This will be delivered in an online form, with students receiving access to the programme for 12 months.
+In terms of its vocational qualifications, along with its well-established Diploma in Professional Legal Practice (DPLP) for those seeking entry into the Scottish legal profession, the school has introduced an SQE1 preparation course for those wishing to qualify south of the border.
+This is delivered in an online form, with students receiving access to the programme for 12 months.

-The course covers the 13 areas of functional legal knowledge tested in SQE1, along with Ethics and Professional Conduct.
+The course covers the 13 areas of functional legal knowledge tested in SQE1, along with ethics and professional conduct.
 It includes practice sessions with multiple choice questions, essential for exam readiness.
 The course, while designed for independent study, features tutor-led sessions and the chance to participate in topic-specific discussions on the school’s platform.

 Courses